awicker24/course-comparisons/README.md

 # Cross Country Course Comparisons
 ## Description
 This repository contains files that can be used for the scraping and analyzing of results data from cross country races.
-Ultimately, the files will enable a user to run virtual meets, standardize courses of varying difficulty, and track runner improvement throughout the season.
+Currently, the files allow for direct comparison of two races based on results from runners who competed in both.
+Ultimately, the files will enable a user to run virtual meets, standardize several courses of varying difficulty, and track runner improvement throughout the season.

 ## Quick Start Guide
 We did not include any pipenv setup files for this, so ensure that the necessary libraries (`pip install pandas`, `pip install numpy`, `pip install beautifulsoup4 as bs4`, `pip install requests`).